U.S. Stocks Fall Again, Face Biggest Weekly Losses Since 2008

 Stock markets around the world extended a punishing selloff Friday, dragged toward their worst week since the financial crisis by mounting investor unease about the economic fallout from the coronavirus epidemic.

-The Dow Jones Industrial Average shed more than 1000 points before paring declines and was recently down about 500 points, or about 1.9%.
-The S&P 500 fell 1.5% and the tech-heavy Nasdaq Composite lost about 0.8% in a volatile session.
+The Dow Jones Industrial Average was recently down about 900 points, or about 3.5%.
+The S&P 500 fell 3% and the tech-heavy Nasdaq Composite lost about 2.3% in a volatile session.

 Losses have been broad, with all 11 of the S&P 500's sectors falling into negative territory for the year this week.
 As investors ditched stocks, they flocked to traditionally safer assets like government bonds, pushing the yield on the 10-year Treasury note to a new record lows.